test-bench/website/user-guide/running-tests.md

 The batch runner allows files or directories to be excluded.

-The runner's `exclude` parameter allows a regex pattern to be specified that excluded test files from the batch run.
-If a file name matches the regex pattern, it will be skipped.
+The runner's `exclude` parameter allows a shell glob pattern to be specified that excluded test files from the batch run.
+If a file name matches the pattern, it will be skipped.

 ``` ruby
 TestBench::Run.('test/automated',